segrelab/string-chemistry/README.md

 ### pruning.py

 Makes a string chemistry network, prunes it once using the minimum-flux pruner, prunes it n times with the random pruner, recording which reactions were left after each round of pruning and how many times each network was returned as a result.

 Arguments:

 - `monos`: number of different kinds of monomers to include in the network
 - `max_pol`: maximum length of a polymer in the network
 - `ins`: number of input reactions to add to the network before pruning (i.e. "food" sources; randomly chosen)
 - `outs`: number of biomass precursors (randomly choosen)

 Returns:

 CSV file with the following columns:

 - Reaction inclusion bitstrings for all pruned networks (using the full un-pruned network as a reference for all of them so all the bitstrings are directly comparable)
 - Number of times the network was returned by the random pruner (1 for the minimum-flux pruned network)
 - Number of reactions in the network

-### string\_chem\_net.py
+### string_chem_net.py

-    THe key script; contains a class for generating arbitrary string chemistry networks and several functions for maniuplating them and turning them into (COBRApy models)[https://cobrapy.readthedocs.io/en/latest/index.html] for FBA.
+The key script; contains a class for generating arbitrary string chemistry networks and several functions for maniuplating them and turning them into (COBRApy models)[https://cobrapy.readthedocs.io/en/latest/index.html] for FBA.

 #### Classes:

 - CreateNetwork

 Generates all possible metabolites given the constraints and generates all possible bimolecular reactions involving only those metabolites.

 Arguments:

 - `monos`: number of unique metabolites
 - `max_len`: maximum polymer length
 - `no_mirrors`: should mirror-image metabolites be removed?
 Default is False
 - `make_stoich`: should a stoichiometric matrix for the model be generated (as a numpy array)?
 Default is False

 Returns:

 An object with the following attributes:

 - `met_list`: list of all possible string metabolites given `monos` and `max_len`
 - `met_set`: set of all possible string metabolites given `monos` and `max_len`
 - `rxn_list`: list of all possible bimolecular reactions involving only those metabolites in `met_list`
 - `S`: stoichiometric matrix corresponding to the network of reactions in `rxn_list` (only defined if `make_stoich` is True)

 #### Functions: